PHorg Logo

 PRIVATE APARTMENTS

-Many of the luxurious apartments at the Palace are leased for a long term of years.
+Many of the luxurious apartments at The Palace are leased for a long term of years.
 These private suites are complete in every detail.
-The bedrooms at the Palace are unusually spacious and luxuriously furnished.
+The bedrooms at The Palace are unusually spacious and luxuriously furnished.

 ROOM SERVICE